 The Final Word

 Whatever your car, make sure you choose the right type of fuel to keep the engine purring; moderated driving and regular maintenance will help keep your car in tip-top condition.
-Also, check out comparethemarket.com.au’s fuel comparison tool, so you can track down the best prices in your area.
+Also, check out comparethemarket.com.au’s fuel comparison tool in the Simples app, so you can track down the best prices in your area.